sktime/sktime/docs/source/developer_guide/testing_framework.rst

 Depending on the primary change that is tested, the changes to the testing module will be shallow or deep.
 In decreasing order of commonality:

-* When adding new estimators or utiliy functionality, it usually suffices to write only low level tests that check correctness of the estimator.
+* When adding new estimators or utility functionality, write low level tests that check correctness of the estimator.
 These typically use only the simplest idioms in ``pytest`` (e.g., fixture parameterization).
 Adding a new estimator will typically *not* require changes to module level tests, as new estimators are automatically discovered and looped over by the existing tests.